TreeView Specs

 • _visible: a list of visible rows derived from expanded nodes

-• when a node is added (directly or via child list changes), its header is attached to the TreeView visual tree
+• when a node is added (directly or via child list changes), its header and right visuals are attached to the TreeView visual tree

-• when a node is removed, its header is detached
+• when a node is removed, its header and right visuals are detached

 The visible row list is recomputed during PrepareChildren: